Ujjal57/CineX-Movie-Recommendation-System/README.md

 ## ⚠️ Note on Source Code

-> 🔒 **Disclaimer:** The full implementation of `server.py`, including core recommendation logic, TMDB/OMDb/Wikipedia API integration, and model loading, has been **intentionally omitted** from the public repository to protect proprietary logic, API usage, and trained data files.
+> 🔒 **Disclaimer:** The full implementation of `index.html`,`server.py`, including core recommendation logic, TMDB API integration, and model loading, has been **intentionally omitted** from the public repository to protect proprietary logic, API usage, and trained data files.

 ## 🚀 Features